bopdidus/stylisize/README.md

 # stylisize
-It is a new framework CSS, which contains a lot of classes in order to realize simple and beautiful webapps.
+It is a new framework CSS, which contains a lot of classes to realize simple and beautiful webapps.
 This project is still in development and anybody can contribute.
 It realise with Sass and gulp.
 If you want to contribute, just follow the steps:

-- Create your own branch in the project
+- Create your branch in the project
 - open the project in your text editor
 - If you want to add a new component, create the file in the component directory with the prefix '_'
 - add the component in your stylisize.scss file